- Current news

 Lithium-ion batteries are based on a new technology that uses lithium as a component in the electrodes.
 They differ fundamentally from nickel-based batteries and have a cell voltage of 3.6 volts, which is three times as high as nickel cadmium batteries.
 Less battery cells are required, which enables the power tool to be smaller and lighter or more powerful at the same size.
 Unlike nickel cadmium batteries, lithium-ion batteries do not have memory effect.
 They also have considerably less self-discharge.

-In the spare parts catalogue you will find all the exploded drawings for our tools from the last 25 years.
-Here you will easily be able to identify your required spare part.
-Have the part number of the tool or its trade name at the ready.
-You will need to enter it to quickly find the right spare part.
+In the spare part catalogue in our Online Shop you will find exploded pictorial views of all our tools from the last 25 years.
+Here you can easily identify the spare part you require.
+Keep the 10 digit article number of the tool or its trade name ready to hand.
+To ensure that you quickly find the right spare part, you have to enter this number.

 Ask us and we will be happy to help you.